Cam Newton (safety): National Football League

 After going undrafted in the 2005 NFL draft Newton signed with the Atlanta Falcons.
 He was promoted to the active roster on September 20 after cornerback Leigh Torrence was waived.
 He spent two seasons with the Falcons, during which he started nine games (six in 2005, three in 2006).
 He totaled four tackles on special teams (all solo).
 He was waived by the Falcons at the end of the 2006 NFL season after spending some time on their practice squad during the second half of the season.
-The Carolina Panthers then signed him, but released him before the 2007 season as part of the final training camp cuts.
+The Carolina Panthers then signed Newton on December 27, 2006, but he did not play in any games with them.
+He was released on September 1, 2007, as part of the final training camp cuts.
 He later had tryouts for the Denver Broncos and Tennessee Titans but was not signed.

 Arena Football League

 After sitting out the 2007 season with an Achilles injury, Newton signed with the Georgia Force of the Arena Football League on January 4, 2008.
 He was waived on February 22, signed to the team's practice squad on February 26 and promoted to the active roster on February 28, 2008.
 During the 2008 season, he totaled 50 solo tackles, 21 tackle assists, two fumbles recoveries, and four interceptions, three of which were returned for touchdowns.